-The well developed large scale bubble structures in Fig. 3 (as seen in the optical images) appear symmetrical over the conjugate stations, with their zonal drift velocities being exactly identical as well, as shown in the companion paper by Sobral et al. (2008).
-On the other hand, the smaller scale structures as observed in the ionograms present significant asymmetry.
+[24] The well-developed large-scale bubble structures in Figure 3 (as seen in the optical images) appear symmetrical over the conjugate stations, with their zonal drift velocities being exactly identical as well, as shown in the companion paper by Sobral et al. [2009].
+On the other hand, the smaller-scale structures as observed in the ionograms present significant asymmetry.
 The background F layer characteristics over Boa Vista and Campo Grande were somewhat similar but not exactly identical.
-We note the foF2 values of 17 MHz and 16 MHz over BV and CG respectively which could indicate the presence of some degree of TEW directed northward at this time and hence possibly a corresponding asymmetry in the density gradient regions of the plasma bubble at conjugate locations.
-Results of 3-dimensional simulation of plasma bubble by Keskinen et al. (2003) showed larger density gradients inside a bubble when the ambient density is higher.
-Accordingly the different ambient densities at the conjugate sites verified in the ionograms of Fig. 3 could correspond to different degrees of density gradient within the bubbles and hence in the generation of secondary instabilities producing the medium scale structures (km or smaller scale sizes) detected with asymmetric echo intensities by the conjugate site digisondes.
-Also, the electric fields at such scale sizes do not field line map between the conjugate ionospheres (see, for example, Farley, 1960).
-This would lead us to conclude that the larger scale plasma bubble structures are symmetric with respect to the dip equator, while the smaller scales that cause radio wave scintillations and/or spread F traces in the ionograms may not show hemispheric symmetry, being influenced significantly by the local ionospheric conditions.
-In this context it is pertinent to recall that the L-band scintillation (measured by the GPS receivers) presented higher intensity over the conjugate sites as compared to the very weak intensity over the equator (Section 3.1).
-The background plasma density over the conjugate sites is higher than over the equator which could lead to density gradients in the instability development process that are more intense over the conjugate sites than over equator (as per the modeling results of Keskinen et al., 2003).
+We note the $f_o F_2$ values of 17 MHz and 16 MHz over BV and CG, respectively, which could indicate the presence of some degree of TEW directed northward at this time and hence possibly a corresponding asymmetry in the density gradient regions of the plasma bubble at conjugate locations.
+Results of three-dimensional simulation of plasma bubble by Keskinen et al. [2003] showed larger density gradients inside a bubble when the ambient density is higher.
+Accordingly the different ambient densities at the conjugate sites verified in the ionograms of Figure 3 could correspond to different degrees of density gradient within the bubbles and hence in the generation of secondary instabilities producing the medium-scale structures (km or smaller scale sizes) detected with asymmetric echo intensities by the conjugate site Digisondes.
+Also, the electric fields at such scale sizes do not field line map between the conjugate ionospheres [see, e.g., Farley, 1960].
+This would lead us to conclude that the larger-scale plasma bubble structures are symmetric with respect to the dip equator, while the smaller scales that cause radio wave scintillations and/or spread F traces in the ionograms may not show hemispheric symmetry, being influenced significantly by the local ionospheric conditions.
+In this context it is pertinent to recall that the L band scintillation (measured by the GPS receivers) presented higher intensity over the conjugate sites as compared to the very weak intensity over the equator (section 3.1).
+The background plasma density over the conjugate sites is higher than over the equator, which could lead to density gradients in the instability development process that are more intense over the conjugate sites than over the equator (as per the modeling results of Keskinen et al. [2003]).
 Such a scenario should be an important cause of the observed scintillation intensity latitude distribution.
 This point deserves further investigation, however.